vvatter/llm-pdf-remediation/DEVELOG.md

 The Acrobat retest found four regressions in the polish build:

-1. The masthead began `Little the newsletter` instead of `Little by little.
-The newsletter...`.
+1. The masthead title was truncated and joined to the following publication descriptor instead of being read in full.
 2. Date ranges such as `September 15–17` lost the range relationship in speech.
 3. The first `The Annual Meeting...` fragment was no longer clickable.
 4. Acrobat read the second `down to Gainesville...` fragment before the first.